XiaomingXu1995/xiaomingxu1995.github.io/index.md

-## Welcome to xiaomingXu's personal page.
+## Welcome to xiaomingXu's personal site.
 This is a notebook of my study, life, interests and thoughts.
 Please contact me by Email to **xiaoming.xu@mail.sdu.edu.cn** if you have interests in something above or there are flaws in knowledge.
 I'd like to make friends with you and wish you a happy day.